 You are not going to want to miss this keynote presentation which is sure to be engaging and informative.

-Jason Bram is a Research Officer with the Federal Reserve Bank of New York’s Regional Analysis Function.
-He monitors and analyzes economic trends in the Second District, comprising New York, parts of New Jersey and Connecticut, Puerto Rico and the U.S. Virgin Islands.
+Mr. Jason Bram, is a leading researcher with the Federal Reserve Bank of New York Regional Analysis Function.
+At the Federal Reserve he researches and analyzes market trends in NY, NJ, and CT.
 He participates in various advisory groups for institutions such as New York City’s OMB.
 He co-directs the NY Fed’s monthly Empire State and Business Leaders surveys, designs topical questions and writes reports on survey results.
 Mr. Bram has published numerous studies and blog posts on the regional & local economy—economic impact studies on disasters (hurricanes Maria & Sandy, the 9/11 attacks), Puerto Rico’s competitiveness, US Virgin Islands’ economy, NYC’s tech sector, commuting patterns, the role of Wall Street, new media, tourism, etc.—and has written on consumer confidence as a national economic indicator.
 He also gathers intelligence for and writes the periodic “Beige Book” report on the District’s economy.